My journey with language learning apps has been a rollercoaster of high hopes and reality checks.Â

 The reality?
 Well, it wasn't quite the linguistic transformation I'd hoped for.

-Don’t get me wrong, Babbel did teach me some useful phrases and basic grammar.
+Don't get me wrong, Babbel did teach me some useful phrases and basic helpful grammar tips.
 But when I actually got to Croatia, I realized there's a big difference between completing app lessons and having a real conversation.Â

 I could ask for directions, sure, but understanding the rapid-fire response?
 That was a whole other story.